flokapi/leetcode-explanations/backtracking/README.md

 The first number can be picked among any values.
 To avoid creating duplicate results, we ensure that every subsequent number picked will be either the same number or any number to the right.
 This is why we pass the index of the last picked number in the `backtrack` function.

 There are at most 2^n paths that we can produce.
-Therefore the time complexity is O(n).
+Therefore the time complexity is O(2^n).

 ```python
 class Solution: